POSITION: Leadership Development

 Give Back Cincinnati is a home for me to make a contribution to the community I live in.
 My first GBC event was in 2003 when I volunteered to paint a school.
 I then became involved in Lily Pad USA in 2005, and have also been on several New Orleans trips with Give Back Beyond.
 I am proud to be part of GBC because I enjoy being surrounded by caring neighbors interested in delivering real results for the community.

 My favorite GBC events are the Give Back Beyond events.
 Made some of my best friends there.

 It’s all created and run by young professional volunteers.
 Which makes it super flexible and fun!
 Its changed a bunch over the years and will continue to do so.

-I walked into 16 Bit last night and made it to the finals of their Soulcaliber tourney.
-In an 8 person field, I took second though I’ve never played that game before.
+I walked into 16 Bit one time and made it to the finals of their Soulcaliber tourney.
+In an eight-person field, I took second, though I’ve never played that game before.
 So it felt pretty good making the eventual champion sweat a bit.